← All Resources

 2. Lean into your buyer pool's actual motivation.
 East-side buyers are budget-cap families.
 West-side buyers are lifestyle and historic-character buyers.
 Both will pay strong prices if the listing speaks their language.

-3. Run the commission math before you sign.
-At $830K citywide and $1M+ on the West side, every percentage point of commission is real, recoverable equity — and on a -3.4% YoY market, you can't afford to give it away.
+Run the commission math before you sign.
+At $989K citywide — and $1M+ on the West side — every percentage point of commission is real, recoverable equity, and in a 110-closings-a-month market there's no bidding frenzy to paper over the cost.

 If you're ready to model the savings on your specific Petaluma home, start with the LOQOL savings calculator or check the pricing page directly.